sr99622/libonvif/README.md

 * ### Recommended Configuration

-The application is optimized for performance on Ubuntu Linux.
-Apple Mac should have good performance as well due to similarity between the systems.
-The application will run on Windows, but performance will be lower.
-The difference is due primarily to the use of OpenGL for video rendering, which performs better on *nix style platforms.
-When using GPU, Ubuntu Linux NVIDIA drivers generally outperform those on other operating systems.
+The application is optimized for performance on Ubuntu Linux, which will deliver the best overall performance, including yolo detection.
+The application will run on Windows or Mac, but the platforms are not offically supported, and lower performance should be expected.

 Linux offers additional advantages in network configuration as well.
 Linux can easily be configured to run a [DHCP server](https://ubuntu.com/server/docs/how-to-install-and-configure-isc-kea) to manage a separate network in which to isolate the cameras.
 A good way to configure the system is to use the wired network port of the host computer to manage the camera network, and use the wireless network connection of the host computer to connect with the wifi router and internet.
 The cameras will be isolated from the internet and will not increase network load on the wifi.